Skip to main content

 Your deposit was not protected

-When your tenancy starts, your landlord must protect your deposit in a deposit scheme within 30 working days.
+When your tenancy starts, your landlord must protect your deposit in a deposit protection scheme within 30 working days.

 You can apply during your tenancy, or up to 3 months after your tenancy has ended.